jedeegan/segmentation-experiments/README.md

 - 👋 Hi, I’m @jedeegan
-- 👀 I’m interested in machine learning, deep learning, computer vision, and natural language processing
+- 👀 I’m interested in machine learning, deep learning, computer vision, natural language processing, and generative AI
-- 🌱 I’m currently learning all of the above (steep curves) and code in Python and node.js
+- 🌱 I’m currently studying all of the above.
+I code in Java, Python, and JavaScript.
+Learning Julia and Go.
-- 💞️ I’m looking to collaborate on a machine-learning or deep-learning project that models crime data
+- 💞️ I’m want to collaborate on a machine-learning / deep-learning project that models crime data
 - 📫 How to reach me: jedeegan@suddenlink.net

 <!---